nekomangini/scripts/README.md

-# rust-scripts
+# Scripts
-Collection of Rust scripts that I have used
+Collection of scripts that I have used